Balochistan Govt Allocates Rs 112.545 Bln For Execution Of 1525 Development Schemes - UrduPoint

 Balochistan Govt Allocates Rs 112.545 Bln For Execution Of 1525 Development Schemes

-The provincial government has earmarked an amount of Rs 76.651 billion to initiate 2286 new development projects in the province during the fiscal year 2021-22, an official of Balochistan government said on Thursday.
+The provincial government has earmarked an amount of Rs 76.651 billion to initiate 2286 new development projects in the province during the fiscal year 2021-22, an official of Balochistan government said.

 Under the leadership of Chief Minister Balochistan Jam Kamal Khan the government was striving hard to solve basic issues of people through development, adding that the integrated development schemes included roads, infrastructure rehabilitation, education, health, irrigation, agriculture and drinking water facilities.